The Mysterious Sisters

 "Eh, w-what is it, Kehma-san?"

-"Keep quiet about you and me being the ones who brought rice to the empire, got it?"
+"Let's keep it quiet that you and I are the ones who brought rice to the imperial capital.
+Got it?"

 "Eh, but… the people of Wakoku really want rice, don't they?
 Let's share it with them."

 "Idiot, that's exactly why.
-That's why we can sell it for more.
-Supply and demand—it's basic merchant sense.
-If I take a loss because of your careless remarks, I'll add to your debt.
-Be prepared to pay a hundred gold a month until you die if you say anything… got it?"
+That's why we can sell it for a premium.
+Supply and demand; it's basic merchant sense.
+If your careless remarks cause me losses, I'm adding it to your debt.
+Be prepared to pay a hundred gold coins a month for the rest of your life… got it?"

-"Uuu, the heck, man… Why is my weakness (money) being exploited even though I'm a Hero… but then, Kehma-san, where did you get the rice from?"
+"Uuu, what the heck… I'm a Hero and yet money is being used against me… but then, Kehma-san, where did you get the rice from?"

 "You think I'd tell you with that loose mouth of yours?
 Hmm?"